 Tornado, being cancelled the engines were instead used on the two Tempest prototypes, with the Sabre IV engined prototype being named the Tempest Mk I and the Sabre II engined prototype

 the Mk V. Another four Tempest prototypes were ordered with a Bristol Centaurus IV engine powering two Tempest IIs, and the Rolls Royce Griffon IIB powering two Tempest IIIs, which

 would later be powered by a Griffon 61 engine, thus becoming Mk IVs.
 However only one Griffon powered Tempest was made and in the end became one of the prototypes for a future

 Hawker aircraft, the Fury, although only the Hawker Sea Fury would see service with the Royal Navy, as the RAF version was cancelled.

 An order was placed by the Air Ministry, for the Tempest Mk I, before any prototypes had flown, although the order would be transferred to other Tempest Mks,

 The prototype Mk I flew for the first time on the 23rd February 1943, without the 'chin' that featured on the Typhoon, despite reaching a maximum speed of 466 mph, whilst the Sabre

 IV's supercharger was in high gear, the Hawker Tempest I was dropped due to problems with the engine program.

 The Tempest Mk V was the first prototype version to fly on the 2nd September 1942 piloted by Philip Lucas, this version retaining the chin radiator of its predecessor the Typhoon, with

 the first production version flown on the 21st June 1943.
 Tempest Mk Vs had four 20mm cannons.

 One Tempest Mk V had a similar armament installation to the Hawker Hurricane IID with four cannons and a 40 mm 'P' gun, and some were converted to

 TT.5 target tugs after the end of hostilities.

-No. 85 group, and was under the command of Wing Commander R.P.
-Beaumont, DSO, DFC, who would also fly the leading plane on the 8th June 1946 in the Victory Fly Past over London.
+Air Force which was under the command of Wing Commander Roland Beamont, who would fly the leading aircraft on the 8th June 1946 in the Victory Fly Past over London.
 At the time of D-Day on